enoskyeza/practice/README.md

 Dynamic Content:

 Create an HTML list (<ul>) with no items initially.
 Write JavaScript code to dynamically add list items to the <ul> when a button is clicked.

+Responsive Design:

+Create a simple webpage with a navigation bar and a main content area.
+Use CSS media queries to make the layout responsive, adjusting styles for different screen sizes.